List of Stradivarius instruments: Mandolins

 There are two known extant Stradivari mandolins.
 The Cutler-Challen Choral Mandolino of 1680 is in the collection of the National Music Museum at the University of South Dakota in Vermillion, South Dakota.
-The other, dated ca. 1706, is owned by private collector Charles Beare of London.
+The other, dated c.
+1706, is owned by private collector Charles Beare of London.
 Known as Mandolino Coristo, it has eight strings.

 Bows

 A Stradivarius bow, The King Charles IV Violin Bow attributed to the Stradivari Workshop, is currently in the collection of the National Music Museum Object number: 04882, at the University of South Dakota in Vermillion, South Dakota.
-The Rawlins Gallery violin bow, NMM 4882, is attributed to the workshop of Antonio Stradivari, Cremona, ca. 1700.
+The Rawlins Gallery violin bow, NMM 4882, is attributed to the workshop of Antonio Stradivari, Cremona, c.
+1700.
 This is one of two bows attributed to the workshop of Antonio Stradivari.
-The other was part or the Amaryllis Fleming Collection, the Paul Rosenbaum Collection, and the Maurice and Marta Clare Collection.
+The other was part of the Amaryllis Fleming Collection, the Paul Rosenbaum Collection, and the Maurice and Marta Clare Collection.
 It is currently in a private collection in Munich.